-PRACTICUM IN MILD/MODERATE EDUCATIONAL NEEDS 4 credit hours EDU 579 Prerequisites: All Mild/Moderate Educational Needs Courses
+EDU 579 PRACTICUM IN MILD/MODERATE EDUCATIONAL NEEDS 2or4 credit hours Prerequisites: All Mild/Moderate Educational Needs Courses

 Guided teaching of students with mild/moderate educational needs in a supervised setting during the summer.
+For teachers currently teaching in a special education classroom, half of the field experience can be completed in their own setting in the spring by permission only.
 (75 hours clinical experience required.)